The scene when Zuko lands on the Southern Pole village and a boomerang hits him on the back of his head.

 And the way she deliberately tries to make it life-changing by bringing up her emotional baggage in the hope it'll trigger something.
 It doesn't.

-During the four-part finale when Sokka dumps an entire Fire Nation airship's crew into the ocean after luring them to the bomb bay under the guise of holding a birthday party for a crew member.
-Made even funnier by the ludicrous coincidence that it was actually someone's birthday.
+When Sokka dumps an entire Fire Nation airship's crew into the ocean after luring them to the bomb bay under the guise of holding a birthday party for a crew member.
+Made even funnier by the hilarious coincidence that it was actually someone's birthday.

 Crew Member: I can't believe the captain remembered my birthday!
 He really does care!
 Other Crew Member: [after being dumped into the ocean] Happy birthday.